abcouwer-jpl/zsc/README.md

 If you fork from this repo for more than just playing around, Neil would appreciate learning what it's being used for.

+## Using the code

+This code does not by itself compile into an executable of library.
+This code is intended to be compiled along with the code that uses it.

+`include/zsc/zsc_pub.h` defines public functions for compression and decompression that handle the aforemention work buffers, and function that check buffer sizes.

+`include/zsc/zsc_pub_types.h` defines macros for buffer sizing at compile time and various public types.

+zsc expects a configuration dependent `include/zsc/zsc_conf_global_types` and `include/zsc/zsc_conf_private` that one must create for your specific configuration. `zsc_conf_global_types` defines sized typees, and `zsc_conf_global_types` defines macros and memory functions.
+`test/zsc_test_global_types` and `test/zsc_test_private` are examples
+that will be copied over to `include/zsc` for unit testing.

 ## version info

 This version of zlib is targeted toward safety-critical applications,